Isa2008/imageboard/README.md

 # Image-board

-This site is a plain Instagram-inspired image-board to upload pictures and post comments by users.
-I named it "Why do we communicate?", to show that inner feelings can be expressed by photos.
-With these pictures mostly from fashion designers and photographers on the edge, I'd also like to say, dress the way you feel.
+This site is a plain Instagram-inspired image-board to upload pictures and write comments by users.
+I named it "Why do we communicate?", to show that inner feelings can be expressed by photos and visually communicated.
+We are actually communicating all time by using such apps as Instagram.

+# Tech Stack

 It's a single-page framework application made with: